 This place has mountain views, a beach on the doorstep, and a great choice of pools and restaurants.

-Within the hotel grounds you’ll find 5 pools in total, a trio of big ones and 2 just for kids.
-And of the 5 restaurants, the French one really stands out.
+Within the hotel grounds you’ll find 4 pools in total, a trio of big ones and 1 just for kids.
+Plus, there are 4 restaurants.
 Activities are covered with tennis courts and hiking trails.

 - Official Rating